-The Cloughjordan Heritage Group was established in 2006* and has been active within the community since that time.
-The group has a major profile in an area steeped in heritage – Cloughjordan was home to 1916 leader, Thomas MacDonagh and his family, it is on the Beare Breifne way, it in a rich archaeological area and it is the location of the first eco village in the Ireland.
+The Cloughjordan Heritage Group was established in 2006 (*) and has been active within the community since that time.
+The group has a major profile in an area steeped in heritage – Cloughjordan was home to 1916 leader, Thomas MacDonagh and his family, it is on the Beare Breifne way, it is in a rich archaeological area and it is the location of the first Ecovillage in Ireland.

 The group’s activities include regular public meetings with guest speakers on a variety of topics including; Emigration from the Cloughjordan area to Canada and New Zealand, Cloughjordan’s Railway station, A Childhood in the Solomon Islands, Reading the Landscape around North Tipperary, Life through the Years in Pimlico and the Liberties in Dublin, and a Report on the Archaeology of Eco-Village site among many others.
 The group has organised field trips to local heritage sites such as Ardcroney Burial Tombs, the Rock of Cashel and Ashley Park House, and places with local interest such as Kilmainham Jail, Pearse Museum and Rockwell College.